-The Ohio State University Medical Center's Brain Cancer Rehabilitation Program helps you and your family confront the physical, cognitive and emotional challenges related to the diagnosis and treatment of brain cancer.
+The Ohio State University Wexner Medical Center's Brain Cancer Rehabilitation Program helps you and your family confront the physical, cognitive and emotional challenges related to the diagnosis and treatment of brain cancer.
 Our brain cancer rehabilitation team creates a personalized care plan for you that includes education, treatment and support.

 Brain cancer occurs when cancer cells (malignant) develop in brain tissue.
 Cancer cells grow to form a mass of cancer tissue (tumor) that interferes with brain functions such as muscle control, sensation, memory and other normal body functions.